 ‘Pessimism is what preserves the status quo and optimism is what brings us forward.’
 Boyan Slat

-I put the cling-film for sale at The Honeycomb Hub, where I get a weekly vegetable box, along with free range eggs – and we started sharing ideas and contacts.
-It felt amazing.
+I put the cling-film for sale at The Honeycomb Hub where they have a little eco corner.
+I get a weekly vegetable box, along with free range eggs – and we started sharing ideas and contacts.
+It feels amazing.

 New objectives: Stop ringing WWF!
 Focus on what to do with the other eco-related products I had accumulated 😌